How Much Compensation For Slip Trip Or Fall Claims At Work?

 - So, over a third of all workplace injuries in 2019/20 involved a slip, trip or fall.

 We completely understand that going through the personal injury claims process can be intimidating.
-That’s why we aim to provide you with as much information as we can.
+That’s why we aim to provide you with as much information as we can about fall at work compensation.

 If you’re wondering what potentially you’ll be able to seek in compensation for a slip, trip and fall claim, we’ve helped people claim the following over the years: